knh11545/commandline4expertsearchers/README.md

 ### Documenting searches

+#### Document database accession numbers

+Extract accesion numbers of database records from exported search result.
+It may be helpful to document these result sets for various purposes, either just for internal use or better yet as a publicly available piece of research data with the published report.
+Publishing lists of accessions numbers will not infringe the copyright of database vendorsi which might be ths case when publishing whole database records containing text.

+#### Convert Ovid search history to table

+Use a vim script.

 ### Searching for patterns that are not supported by search interfaces

 * Use command line tools like grep to post-process a selected number of records (from a more general search) that was downloaded